organix/crlf/VO.md

 #### `<array>.append <value>`

-The `<array>` consisting of the elemtns of target followed by the new element parameter.
+The `<array>` consisting of the elements of target followed by the new element parameter.

 #### `<array>.concatenate <array>`